v8/v8.dev/src/docs/benchmarks.md

 Neat to see that `CodeLoad` and `zlib` were relatively unharmed.

-## Under the Hood
+## Under the hood

 `CSuite` is based on two scripts in the same directory, `benchmark.py` and `compare-baseline.py`.
 There are more options in those scripts.
-For example, you can record multiple baselines and do 3, 4, 5-way comparisons. `CSuite` is optimized for quick use, and sacrifices some flexibility.
+For example, you can record multiple baselines and do 3-, 4-, or 5-way comparisons. `CSuite` is optimized for quick use, and sacrifices some flexibility.